redbadger/stack/provisioning/aws/readme.md

 you can configure the minimums and maximums.

-In both groups the instance template used is configured to automatically join into a Docker Swarm using a small bit of bookkeeping stored in an S3 bucket.
+In both groups the instance template used is configured to automatically join into a Docker Swarm using a small bit of bookkeeping stored in an EFS NFS shared filesystem.

 The scripts also configure network security to allow the Swarm to communicate and allow incoming SSH connections to the managers.